 Additionally, racial discrimination sometimes plays an incidental role with regard to Title VII.
 If racial minorities are disproportionately rejected on the basis of having criminal backgrounds, the employer could become liable for Title VII violations unless he or she can prove there is no racial component to the hiring decisions.

 On the state level, Pennsylvania residents have additional protection under a law called the Criminal History Record Information Act, or CHRIA, located at 18 Pa.
 Cons.
 Stat.
 Ann. § 9101 et. seq.
 In accordance with 18 Pa.
 Cons.
 Stat.
 Ann. § 9125(b), “Felony and misdemeanor convictions may be considered by the employer only to the extent to which they relate to the applicant’s suitability for employment in the position for which he has applied.”

 In other words, as long as the applicant would be competent to perform the job requirements and would not create a safety risk, he or she must be given fair and neutral job consideration.
 Furthermore, the employer is required to explain him- or herself in situations where he or she does decide to reject the applicant on the basis of the applicant’s criminal record, as provided by 18 Pa.
 Cons.
 Stat.
 Ann. §9125(c).

-If you were arrested for computer crimes or sex crimes in Philadelphia or elsewhere in Pennsylvania, the experienced criminal defense lawyers of Krasner & Long can help.
-To arrange for a free and completely confidential legal consultation, call our law offices right away at (215) 882-9752.
+If you were arrested for computer crimes or sex crimes in Philadelphia or elsewhere in Pennsylvania, the experienced Philadelphia criminal defense lawyers of the law offices of Lloyd Long can help.
+To arrange for a free and completely confidential legal consultation, call our law offices right away at (215) 302-0171.